spiral/docs/basics/quick-start.md

 Delete following files and directories as not longer required `app/locale`, `app/src/Bootloader/LocaleSelectorBootloader.php`, `app/src/Middleware`.

-> Alternatively, start from `spiral/app-cli` build and add needed components.
+> Alternatively, start from `spiral/app-cli` build and add needed components on-demand.

 ### Developer Mode
 To simplify the tweaking of application restart the application server in developer mode.
 In this mode the server use